 The digital age has made the world smaller, faster, more interactive and increasingly mobile.
 But no matter how fast and smart machines become, they still rely on the power of human creativity.
 It's people that create new ways to look at and evaluate the infinite opportunities of the digital age.
 Information Sciences and Technology draws on a variety of knowledge disciplines to help individuals unlock the power of their own creativity and fuel the world's most powerful problem solving machine—the human mind.

-The Information Sciences and Technology (IST) major is structured to provide students with the theoretical frameworks and skill sets necessary to compete and be productive in the information technology-intensive global context that defines the "Information Age."
+Information Sciences and Technology (IST) courses are structured to provide students with the theoretical frameworks and skill sets necessary to compete and be productive in the information technology-intensive global context that defines the "Information Age."

 Integration and Application option